DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 Authorization

-Documentation for authorization requests must include:
+Documentation must include:

 • · Member’s diagnosis and clinical history; and